maephae/Simple-Text-Intersect/README.md

  Use cases:
  - Take a text file/large string input and exclude or include specific parts
  - Input a string and highlight when and where it occurred.
+ - Check for given words or strings and return all instances as well as the line it's on

  brainstorm:
  return set window
- exclude set window return result return data from recurring i space scan for string and return the place it appears in text
+ exclude set window return result exclude recurring return data from recurring i space with n length window scan for string and return the place it appears in text